Trump calls for a deal on the war in Gaza as signs of progress emerge

 TEL AVIV, Israel (AP) — U.S. President Donald Trump on Sunday pleaded for progress in ceasefire talks in the war in Gaza, calling for a deal that would halt the fighting in the 20-month-long conflict as Israel and Hamas appeared to be inching closer to an agreement.

+A top adviser to Prime Minister Benjamin Netanyahu, Cabinet Minister Ron Dermer, was set to travel to Washington this week for talks on a ceasefire, an Israeli official said.

-An Israeli official said plans were being made for Prime Minister Benjamin Netanyahu to travel to Washington in the coming weeks, a sign there may be movement on a new deal.
+The official said plans also were being made for Netanyahu to travel to Washington in the coming weeks, a sign there may be movement on a new deal.
 The official declined to discuss the focus of the visit and spoke on condition of anonymity to discuss plans that had not yet been finalized.

 "MAKE THE DEAL IN GAZA.
 GET THE HOSTAGES BACK!!!"
 Trump wrote on his social media platform Truth Social early Sunday between posts about a Senate vote on his tax and spending cuts bill.